 If a suspected medical condition is outside of the scope of the employee’s employment, or has no bearing on it, the direction might not be lawful, and might be discriminatory.

-Further, a direction might not be reasonable because the employee has only been sick for a short time, or because the employee has already provided sufficient information about their health to their employer (or was willing to do so).
+Further, a direction might not be reasonable because the employee has only been sick for a short period of time, or because the employee has already provided sufficient information about their health to their employer (or was willing to do so).

-What processes should I follow?
+What processes should an employer follow?

 To prepare the doctor for the appointment, it is usually helpful to provide a description of the inherent requirements of the employee’s duties, so that the doctor can assess the extent to which the employee’s disability, illness, or injury might affect their ability to perform these duties.